 Continuing with our series of articles summarizing past DRC arbitration decisions.
-We believe this will help members to better understand how the DRC Dispute Rules and Standards (R&S) apply in the event of a dispute.
-DRC Dispute R&S state that all DRC arbitrations are private and confidential.
+We believe this will help members to better understand how the DRC Dispute Rules and Regulations (R&R) apply in the event of a dispute.
+DRC Dispute R&R state that all DRC arbitrations are private and confidential.
 As such, the names of all parties, including arbitrators and companies are not included.
 A reminder that DRC’s sole role is as administrator of the arbitration process; DRC does not participate in any hearings.
 Therefore, this summary is based solely on the arbitrator’s written decision and may not reflect important information shared with the arbitrator through written briefs or verbal testimony.

 - Whether there was an agreement between the parties on the terms of sale.